NXP/flexbuild/docs/FAQ-add-new-package-and-board.md

 ## How to add a custom machine/board in Flexbuild
-1. Run the commands below to fetch the source git repositories of SDK various components for the first time
+1. Run the commands below to enter Flexbuild and fetch the git repositories of components
 ```
    $ git clone https://github.com/nxp/flexbuild
    $ cd flexbuild
+   $ . setup.env
+   $ bld docker (build in docker)
-   $ source setup.env
+   $ . setup.env
+   $ bld -h

+   Fetch the source git repositories of SDK various components for the first time
+   $ bld repo-fetch atf
+   $ bld repo-fetch uboot
-   $ bld repo-fetch
+   $ bld repo-fetch linux
 ```

-2. Optionally, add BSP related patches for the custom machine if needed
+2. Optionally, modify or add BSP related patches for the custom machine if needed
    - add atf patch for custom machine in components/bsp/atf
    - add u-boot patch for custom machine in components/bsp/uboot
    - add linux patch for custom machine in components/linux/linux
-   - add optee patch for custom machine in components/apps/security/optee_os

 3. Add configs for custom machine in flexbuild
    - Add a config file in configs/board/\<machine\>.conf for the new custom machine (copy an existing board with custom modification)